eyyMinda/eyyMinda/README.md

 **`Front-End Engineer`**

-Currently expanding my knowledge in ReactJS and NextJS.</br>
+Currently expanding my knowledge in ReactJS and NextJS along wtih Typescript.</br>
 Also, collaborating with a good friend on a game project using UE5.</br>
 Open to offers and new opportunities.